islom2202/REACT-ROUTER/README.md

 ~~~
 1. NavLink, Link
 2. Programmatic navigation (from one page to another after clicking link or button), using **useNavigate** or better **Navigate**.
+2. What does **{replace: true}** do? - instead of adding new route in the history stack it replaces the given route with a new route.
 3. No Match page (if route is not found)
 4. Nested Routes (to make sort of tab navigation inside page, with the use of <Outlet/>, which gives seemless use experience)
 5. Index Route (to make child, nested element value on a parents level, i. e. 'default')